Sweden men's national football team: 2000s

-2002 FIFA World Cup

 Sweden qualified undefeated for the 2002 FIFA World Cup, ahead of eventual third placed Turkey.
 Sweden was drawn in the "group of death", Group F, which also featured big favourites Argentina, England and Nigeria.
 The first match was against England on 2 June.
 Sol Campbell gave England the lead in the first half by heading in a left-side corner from David Beckham.
 The equalising goal was scored by midfielder Niclas Alexandersson, a powerful left-foot shot from outside the box past David Seaman.
 The match ended 1–1.
 In the next game on 7 June, Sweden played Nigeria.
 Julius Aghahowa gave Nigeria the lead by heading in a cross from the right.
 Sweden managed to equalise with a goal by Henrik Larsson.
 Later in the game, Larsson was fouled in the penalty area and Sweden were awarded with a penalty which Larsson himself put in the goal.
 Sweden won 2–1.

 In the final group match on 12 June, Sweden played Argentina, who needed to win after losing 0–1 to England in the previous game.
 Sweden midfielder Anders Svensson scored a freekick goal from 30 meters.
 Andreas Andersson had a shot off the crossbar and out in an attempt to extend the lead.
 Mattias Jonson committed a foul in the penalty area and Argentina was awarded a penalty.
-Ariel Ortega shot straight on Magnus Hedman, the Swedish keeper, but Hernán Crespo rushed into the box and shot the rebound from Hedman between the keeper's legs.
+Ariel Ortega shot straight on Magnus Hedman, the Sweden national team keeper, but Hernán Crespo rushed into the box and shot the rebound from Hedman between the keeper's legs.
 The goal was controversial because Crespo began running into the box at the same time as Ortega stepped up to shoot.
 However, the match ended 1–1 and Sweden won the group, England on second place, Argentina third and Nigeria last.

 In the round of 16 on 16 June, Sweden played Senegal.
 Henrik Larsson gave Sweden an early lead by heading in a corner from Anders Svensson.
 Senegal equalised through Henri Camara.
 They also had a goal disallowed for offside.
 The game came to sudden death golden goal.
 Rising star Zlatan Ibrahimović came on and nearly won Sweden the game.
 He made a terrific run on the right wing past several Senegal players, and shot with his weaker left foot from a tight angle straight at Senegal's keeper Tony Sylva.
 Ibrahimović had Larsson and Svensson in excellent positions for a pass, but shot instead.
 Then Svensson made a great spin past a defender and hit the post with a powerful shot, which Sylva would have had no chance of saving, had it gone inside the posts.
 Camara then took a weak shot which went past Hedman, off the post and into the goal.
 Consequently, Sweden were eliminated.
 Henrik Larsson announced his retirement from the national team after the tournament.